sd17spring/sd17spring.github.io/_days/day-7.md

 1. Draw the line as above
 2. Clone your turtle
 3. Turn the new turtle left 30 degrees
-4. Recurse using the cloned turtle to draw a tree with branch length `branch_length*0.6` and depth `level-1`
+4. Recurse using the cloned turtle to draw a tree with branch length `branch_length * 0.6` and depth `level - 1`
 5. Undraw the cloned turtle using the `undraw` method
 6. Back the original turtle up `branch_length/3.0`
 7. Clone your turtle
 8. Turn the new turtle right 40 degrees
-9. Recurse using the cloned turtle to draw a tree with branch length `branch_length*0.64` and depth `level-1`
+9. Recurse using the cloned turtle to draw a tree with branch length `branch_length * 0.64` and depth `level - 1`
 10. Undraw the cloned turtle using the `undraw` method

 After implementing the recursive step, if you set `level` to 1 more than the